- Make sure you recycle everything that can be:

 - inhalers e.g. for asthma - by GSK via selected pharmacies (note although they take the whole inhaler, only the aluminium is recycled)

 - mascara wands - wash and send in ziplock bag to the Linjoy Wildlife Sanctuary and Rescue - Midlands in Burton on Trent also on Facebook

-- plant pots - recycle at local garden centres including Webbs
+- plant pots that are not black in colour, can now be put in your green bin and sent for recycling.
+Black pots - recycle at local garden centres including Webbs

 - toothpaste and brushes - Peter Davis dental practice, Corbett Avenue, Droitwich - look on Terracycle web for details.

 Bromsgrove and Droitwich Makerspace is a place for people to get together to share skills, learn crafts and repair things.
 The groups hosts a regular repair shop where you can take small electrical items.